TurkeyMcMac/thread_pool/README.md

 # Thread Pool
 I am learning Rust, and this seemed like a fun project.
 The first version did not use mutexes, and was a bit messier.
-When I came to the chapter in the Rust Book on creating a thread pool, mutexes were used, and I realized that they would be better than my current solution.
+When I came to the chapter on creating a thread pool in the [Rust introductory book](https://doc.rust-lang.org/book/second-edition/), mutexes were used, and I realized that they would be better than my current solution.
 Still, the rest is my own design.

 ## Usage
 `ThreadPool::with(thread_number)` Creates a pool with the specified thread number.
 Panics if the number given is less than one.